Robert is a Silicon Valley entrepreneur who provides business and technical consulting services for startups and small-to-medium companies.

 Whether for work, school, or for recreation, Americans spend hours a day on the Internet.
 And that means they are at risk for Internet-based crimes and fraud.

 There are hackers and criminals who can attack your computer.
 They can run up charges on your credit card.
 They can even steal your identity, drain your bank account and open up credit accounts in your name.

-In the United States, a computer is hacked, on average, every 2 seconds.
-The estimated cost of computer attacks on US households is four and a half billion dollars per year.
+In the United States, a computer is hacked, on average, every two seconds.
+The estimated cost of computer attacks on U.S. households is $4.5 billion per year.